Recursive entropy in thermodynamics: expounding the statistical-physics basis of the zentropy approach: Recursive Entropy: General Case

 where the configurational entropy is the entropy on the preferred level of hierarchy defined by $K$ and the intra-configurational term is the expectation value of the intra-configurational entropies:

-The recursive property provides a hierarchical decomposition of the standard entropy definition that reduces to the familiar form when configurations are fully-constrained with no microscopic degrees of freedom.
-That is, if $k$ specifies all degrees of freedom, any other information ($X_i$) will be redundant, and the intra-configurational entropy is zero for all $k$ (that is, $\forall k \in \mathcal{K},\; S_k = 0$).
-This flexibility in choosing the scale of description provides a powerful multiscale framework known as zentropy for addressing systems on multiple scales, enabling efficient coarse-graining of degrees of freedom while maintaining thermodynamic consistency.
+Furthermore, the recursive property reduces to the familiar form of entropy when configurations are fully-constrained with no microscopic degrees of freedom.
+That is, if $K$ fully specifies all degrees of freedom, then the $X_i$ are redundant given $K$, and the intra-configurational entropy vanishes for all $k$ (i.e., $\forall k \in \mathcal{K},\; S_k = 0$).
+On the other hand, $K$ may itself be redundant given the $X_i$---for example, $K$ may be conditionally independent of any other variable given $(X_1, \ldots, X_n)$--- yet introducing $K$ remains valid and useful if it enables the calculation of $S_k$.
+The choice of what constraints $K$ specifies is arbitrary, and should be guided by what decomposition best facilitates the evaluation of the intra-configurational entropies.
+This flexibility in choosing the scale of description provides a powerful framework for addressing systems on multiple scales, enabling efficient coarse-graining of degrees of freedom while maintaining thermodynamic consistency.

-\section{Helmholtz energy and the Partition Function}
+\section{Helmholtz Energy and the Partition Function}

-Since the Helmholtz energy and the partition function are defined downstream from entropy, we have to take into account intra-configurational entropy when evaluating these quantities for partially-constrained configurations.
+Since the Helmholtz energy and the partition function are defined downstream of entropy, we must account for intra-configurational entropy when evaluating these quantities for partially-constrained configurations.
 Since the partially-constrained configurations contain both energy and entropy, we can think of the partially-constrained configurations as sub-ensembles.
-In fact, in this section, we show that the Helmholtz energy and partition function are evaluated in terms of an intrinsic Helmholtz energy $F_k$ for the partially-constrained case instead of energy $E_x$ as in the fully-constrained case.
+In 1940, Rushbrooke referred to this as \enquote{statistical mechanics of assemblies whose energy-levels depend on the temperature}~\cite{Rushbrooke1940}, showing that the result is simply that the Helmholtz energy and partition function are evaluated in terms of an intrinsic Helmholtz energy $F_k$ for the case of temperature-dependent energy-levels instead of energy $E_x$.

+To the best of our knowledge, although this conclusion was known long ago, and the maximum entropy approach was also introduced long ago by Jaynes in 1957 \cite{Jaynes1957,Jaynes1957a}, no one has derived the partition function by maximizing entropy in its recursive form.
+We provide the straightforward derivation in this section to show that the results are as expected, and to maintain Jaynes' sharp distinction between the physical and statistical aspects of statistical mechanics.
+Effectively, the zentropy approach treats the recursive property of entropy as primary, since it is a generalization of the definition of Shannon entropy.

 From thermodynamics, the \emph{Helmholtz energy} is defined as